dieterich-lab/circtools/docs/Reconstruct.rst

 Use a wrapper script for the circtools reconstruct call
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As for other parts of the circtools pipeline, a wrapper Bash script has been developed that does all necessary preprocessing after the initial detection step and directly calls the reconstruction module afterwards.
-We continue by using the Jakobi 2016 data set that also has been used as an example for the `circtools detect <Detect.html>`_ module.
+We continue by using the `Jakobi et al. 2016 <https://www.sciencedirect.com/science/article/pii/S167202291630033X>`_ data set that also has been used as an example for the `circtools detect <Detect.html>`_ module.

 .. code-block:: bash